 The ice sheets are interesting to climate modellers because they interact with other components of the climate system (e.g. freshwater fluxes from ice sheets affecting sea-level and ocean circulation, orographic forcing of winds, and albedo).
-Ice sheet data (from satellites or elsewhere) are exploited in global climate models for ice sheet initialisation.
+Ice sheet data (from satellites or elsewhere) are exploited in global climate models for ice sheet initialisation and recently to constrain uncertainties in probabilistic ice sheet projections.
 They are used in regional models that specialise in ice interactions in the climate system such as RACMO16, HIRHAM5 and MAR.
 The requirements from both regional and global modellers are captured in Table 13.
+Not all relevant parameters have quantified requirements (and are hence not included in Table 13).
+The absolute ice thickness of ice sheets has a significant impact on the initialisation, the bedrock topography underneath the ice sheets has also been shown to significantly influence the ice sheet behaviour.
+The potential for glacial isostatic adjustment and geothermal heat flux are very challenging to measure but should nevertheless be mentioned as scientifically interesting.
+Surface melt of the ice sheets (as part of the surface mass balance) and ice shelves (as potential pre-processor of hydrofracturing) is an important variable for trend monitoring and initialisation.
+The Antarctic surface accumulation rate is discussed as potential cause of Antarctic mass gain in a warmer climate, until increased surface melt dominates the response.
+Monitoring trends in Antarctic wide surface accumulation and melt would allow to constrain short term (decadal to century scale) prediction of the Antarctic ice sheet.

 The precision column has not been populated based on feedback from users that without "truth" for assessment this metric was not useful.
 This feedback also reflected a dissatisfaction with the assumption that gravimetric satellites provide a best measurement, stating that differences in processing technique can provide different answers.
 It was felt that the measurement error is always underestimated and if the true uncertainty were used the accuracy and stability requirements could not be met.

-Parameter Application Horizontal Resolution Observing Cycle Precision Accuracy Stability Error Type (see Table 3) Source Surface GCOS 2016 Horizontal 100m 30 days N/A 0.1m/year 0.1m/year GCOS elevation change Trend monitoring <500 m monthly N/A <0.1m/yr <0.1 m/ decade SSEOB Met Office Initialisation <5km annual N/A 0.1m/yr <0.1m/yr SSEOB Met Office Ice Velocity GCOS 2016 Horizontal 100m 30 days N/A 0.1m/year 0.1m/year GCOS Trend monitoring 0.1m/yr monthly N/A <10m/yr <10m/yr SSEOB Met Office Initialisation 0.5m/yr annual N/A 30 m/yr <10m/yr SSEOB Met Office Calving Front Location Initialisation <5km annual N/A 0.1m/yr <10m/yr SSEOB Met Office
+Parameter Application Horizontal Resolution Observing Cycle Precision Accuracy Stability Error Type (see Table 3) Source Surface elevation change GCOS 2016 Horizontal 100m 30 days N/A 0.1m/year 0.1m/year GCOS Trend monitoring <500 m monthly N/A <0.1m/yr <0.1 m/ decade SSEOB Met Office Initialisation <5km annual N/A 0.1m/yr <0.1m/yr SSEOB Met Office Ice Velocity GCOS 2016 Horizontal 100m 30 days N/A 0.1m/year 0.1m/year GCOS Trend monitoring 0.1m/yr monthly N/A <10m/yr <10m/yr SSEOB Met Office Initialisation 0.5m/yr annual N/A 30 m/yr <10m/yr SSEOB Met Office Calving Front Location Initialisation <5km annual N/A 0.1m/yr <10m/yr SSEOB Met Office Grounding Line Location and Thickness GCOS 2016 Horizontal 100m; vertical 10m annual N/A 1m 10m GCOS Initialisation <5km annual N/A 1m 10m ERRCOV Met Office Gravimetric Mass Balance Trend monitoring 50 km 30 days N/A 10km 3 /year 10km 3 /year ERRMERG Met Office